Danube Properties Unveils A 101-Level Tower In Business Bay

+2. With Bayz101, Danube Properties' project portfolio stands at 16,234 units spread across 28 projects, with a combined development value exceeding Dh18 billion so far.

+3. Danube Properties will add another 100-level tower to Dubai's growing list of skyscrapers, which will reinforce its position as the City of Skyscrapers.

-(MENAFN- Khaleej Times) Danube Properties has unveiled Bayz101, a 101-level megatall tower - its tallest development project to date - that will reinforce Dubai's position as the City of Skyscrapers, which currently hosts three towers with more than 100 levels, including Burj Khalifa, the world's tallest tower, Marina 101, and Princess Tower.
+Danube Properties, the fastest-growing private real estate developer in the UAE, today announced the development of its largest, highest, and most iconic project, Bayz101, a 101-level megatall tower-its tallest development project to date-that will reinforce Dubai's position as the City of Skyscrapers, which currently hosts three towers with more than 100 levels, including Burj Khalifa, the world's tallest tower, Marina 101, and Princess Tower.

 Bayz101 will be Danube Properties' 28th real estate project and the announcement of such a large and iconic project comes when the company completes a decade in business.
 It will be located in Business Bay, close to Burj Khalifa.
 The project, once completed in 2028, will deliver 1,346 homes.